Kathryna Pimentel

 Kathryna Yu Pimentel (born Ma.
 Anna Kathryna de Guzman Yu; October 7, 1982) is a Filipino businesswoman and politician who has served as the Philippine Special Envoy to the United Arab Emirates for Trade and Investments since 2024.

 Early life and education

 Ma.
-Anna Kathryna de Guzman Yu was born on October 7, 1982, in Manila, Philippines, to Benjamin Yu Jr. and Imelda "Imee" de Guzman, the latter the niece of Marikina Mayor Osmundo de Guzman.
+Anna Kathryna de Guzman Yu was born on October 7, 1982, in Manila, Philippines, to Benjamin Yu Jr. and Imelda "Imee" de Guzman, the latter being the daughter of Former Marikina Mayor Osmundo de Guzman.
 She attended Jubilee Christian Academy from grade school through high school.
 She earned her Bachelor of Arts in humanities with a professional certificate in management from the University of Asia and the Pacific, where she was a president of the student executive board from 2002 to 2003.